Service Animals on College Property

 Northeast Iowa Community College prohibits discrimination in educational programs, employment, and activities on the basis of age, race, creed, color, sex, sexual orientation, gender identity, national origin, religion, or disability as required by the 1964 Civil Rights Act, Titles VI and VII; the 1972 Education Amendments, Title IX; the Age Discrimination in Employment Act of 1975 (ADEA); the Federal Rehabilitation Act of 1973, Section 504; the Americans with Disabilities Act (ADA) of 1990, Title II; Titles I and V; the Civil Rights Act of 1991, the Genetics Information Nondiscrimination Act of 2008 and the Iowa Code, Chapter 216.

-The College requires students who use service animals to contact the Disability Services Coordinator to register as a student with a disability.
+The College requests that students with service animals contact Disability Services to register their service animal.
 Higher education institutions may not require any documentation about the training or certification of a service animal.
 The College requires proof that a service animal has any vaccinations required by state or local laws that apply to all animals.
 Service animal accommodation requests made by students will be reviewed and assessed by the Office of Disability Services (ODS) for consistency with applicable laws and policies.
 The College reserves the right to make special modifications, within the confines of applicable law, to policies to reasonably accommodate the person requesting the accommodation.
 Emotional support animals, comfort animals, and therapy animals are not service animals under Title II and Title III of the ADA.

 Under Title II and III of the ADA, service animals are limited to dogs.
 However, entities must make reasonable modifications in policies to allow individuals with disabilities to use miniature horses if they have been individually trained to do work or perform tasks for individuals with disabilities.
 The College may also assess the type, size, and weight of a miniature horse in determining whether or not the horse will be allowed access to the premises.